All Episodes

 I'm somebody who also does that.

-Um, but I want to understand your reasons for that.
+But I want to understand your reasons for that.

-Well, I would say that, you know, when we're talking to the right wing, they already know that the left, they they know why the left is bad.
+Well, I would say that, you know, when we're talking to the right wing, they already know that the left, they know why the left is bad.

 They know the problems with the left, why we disagree with the left.

-But what we see with our own side, the Republican side, is that they're they're not really delivering for the actual constituents, for their actual base of supporters.
+But what we see with our own side, the Republican side, is that they're not really delivering for the actual constituents, for their actual base of supporters.

 And so it's sort of like we know that we need to take on the left.

-And my entire life and what I've seen even throughout the Trump movement, is that the base is very clear about what we want.
+And my entire life and what I've seen even throughout the Trump movement is that the base is very clear about what we want.

-We really want fewer immigrants, we want to deport illegal immigrants, we want manufacturing in the country.
+We want manufacturing in the country.

 That was obviously a big part of Trump's appeal.